Azure/azure-sdk/_posts/2020-02-25-defaultazurecredentials.md

 This is one of the most central considerations when building a cloud-native app.
 Ideally, your app should run in all phases.
 When you write a service, you should be able to take the same code and run it in your development environment, on a compute service in your own data center, or in any of the Azure clouds without code changes.
 How do you do this?

-The answer is to use the `DefaultAzureCredential`.
-This is a type that is available in .NET, Java, TypeScript, and Python across all of our latest client libraries (App Config, Event Hubs, Key Vault, and Storage) and will be built into future client libraries as well.
+The answer is to use the `DefaultAzureCredential` from the Azure Identity library.
+This is a type that is available in [.NET](https://azuresdkdocs.blob.core.windows.net/$web/dotnet/Azure.Identity/1.1.1/api/index.html), [Java](https://azuresdkdocs.blob.core.windows.net/$web/java/azure-identity/1.1.0-beta.1/index.html), [TypeScript](https://azuresdkdocs.blob.core.windows.net/$web/javascript/azure-identity/1.0.2/index.html), and [Python](https://azuresdkdocs.blob.core.windows.net/$web/python/azure-identity/1.3.0/index.html) across all of our latest client libraries (App Config, Event Hubs, Key Vault, and Storage) and will be built into future client libraries as well.

 The basics are very simple.
 To create a client, use the `DefaultAzureCredential` as the credential type.
 For example, to create a Key Vault Secrets client: